Dillonb/n64/docs/source/memory_map.rst

 | 0xE0000000   | 0xFFFFFFFF | KSEG3 | Kernel segment 3.
 TLB mapped.              |
 +--------------+------------+-------+--------------------------------------------+

-Note that the cacheing mentioned above is not critical for emulation.
+Note that the caching mentioned above is not critical for emulation.

 Virtual-to-Physical Address Translation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^